 While it is not designated a green burial site, the cemetery at the end of Horn’s Road offers an extremely peaceful place for burial.
 There is plenty of wildlife and individual graves can be kept in a natural state.
 It is run by Stroud Town Council.

 Other natural burial grounds

 Residents of Slimbridge can avail themselves of the site at the far end of the new natural burial area of their cemetery.
-Gloucester Crematorium offer a ‘Green Burial’ option, as does Cheltenham.
-More distant but arguably more attractive are ‘Greenfields Woodlands of Remembrance’ looking towards the Malvern Hills near Staunton GL19 3NZ, and a fine upland meadow looking over the White Horse Vale … Westmill Woodland Burial Ground near Coleshill, SN5 8TH.
+Local crematoria Gloucester, Cheltenham and Westerleigh all offer a ‘green’ burial area.
+More distant but arguably more attractive are ‘Greenfields Woodlands of Remembrance’ looking towards the Malvern Hills near Staunton GL19 3NZ, and a fine upland meadow looking over to the White Horse Vale at Westmill Woodland Burial Ground near Coleshill, SN5 8TH.

 Greener ways to go in the future

-We expect further developments in the more organic ways of dealing with a person’s body after they have died – although ‘open air cremations’ are unlikely to feature locally.
+More organic ways of dealing with a person’s body after they have died are definitely on the way – although open-air cremations are unlikely to feature locally.